jpsantostefano/body-mass-index-calculator/README.md

 ![Invalid value](https://github.com/jpsantostefano/body-mass-index-calculator/blob/main/docs/features/invalid-calculator.jpg)

-- After inserting the two values, the program will calculate the body-mass index and show a message saying the index and the category which the user is in.
+- After inserting the two values, the program will calculate the body-mass index "(weight/(height/100)" and show a message saying the index and the category which the user is in.
-- At the same time, it will show a message if the user wants to save this record on a spread sheet table linked with the program.
+- At the same time, it will show a message asking if the user wants to save this record on a spread sheet table linked with the program.
 It will save the actual date and the body-mass index.

 ![Calculator](https://github.com/jpsantostefano/body-mass-index-calculator/blob/main/docs/features/result.jpg)